Genomic Medicine Program

 Giving hope when hope is scarce

-The goal of genomic medicine is to crack the genetic code in hopes that it will lead to a diagnosis and open up treatment options when traditional testing and treatment have failed.
+The goal of genomic medicine is to test all genes at once, called genomic sequencing, in hopes that it will lead to a diagnosis and open up treatment options when traditional testing and treatment have failed.

 Groundbreaking research leads to an unexpected discovery